hodiapa/lxcdeploy/README.md

 To set up a cluster with spark and hadoop, cd to lxcdeploy and run

-./make-cluster.py -n Cluster-Name -w NumberofSlavNodes`
+./make-cluster.py -n Cluster-Name -w Number-of-Slave-Nodes`

-This will create containers named Cluster-Name1, Cluster-Name2....Cluster-Name<w+2>
+This will create containers named Cluster-Name1, Cluster-Name2....Cluster-Name\<w+2\>
 [I will refer to the first container in the cluster as the base container.
 The rest are spark and hadoop slaves.]
 Base container is hadoop namenode + secondary namenode +spark master It also has scala + sbt installed on it.
 So use the base container for compiling scala.